Tamac Collections and Rarities

 setting

 One of the things that makes Tamac really stand out from other mid-century modern tableware is its heavy, solid and handmade feel.
-Most other designs andpatterns from the period feel light and to me cheap like the lowest end dishes from a discount store.
-They seem like something you would use for breakfast or to serve children on, despite their wonderful shapes and colors.
-Patterns by Ben Siebel, Russel Wright or Eva Zeisel look appealing but have that cheap production feel of the material that really turns me off.
-Those designs are wonderful, but the pieces themselves don't have the heft of Tamac or other companies I like such as Fiesta or some Franciscan.
+Most other designs and patterns from the period feel light, and to me cheap, like CorningWare or the lowest end dishes from a discount store, despite their wonderful shapes and colors.
+Patterns by Ben Siebel, Russel Wright or Eva Zeisel look appealing but have that lightweight feel of the material that really turns me off.
+Those pieces don't have the heft of Tamac or other companies I like such as Fiesta or some Franciscan.
 Tamac looks and feels substantial.
 The glazes are generous, thick and heavy and each piece is unique.
-Although it is called Tamac Pottery, it is really china and quite durable.
+Although it is called Tamac Pottery, later pieces are really china and are quite durable.

 Juiceset